 If you’re thinking about signing your little fish up for swim lessons, we’d be happy to answer any questions you have!

 With more than 100 locations across North America, our instructors use The Science of SwimPlay® to help children 4 months to 12 years old develop a healthy respect for the water, while giving them the confidence to make BIG waves in the pool, and beyond!
+We even have a pre-competitive swim team for any swimmers who have their own Olympic dreams.

 Ask your local Goldfish Swim School whether they offer free trial classes for new members so you can test the waters for yourself, and see what the Golden Experience is all about!